xoom000/chore-management-system/README.md

 - **Internet control not working**: Check that your router API configuration is correct
 - **Emails not sending**: Verify your SMTP settings in the `.env` file
 - **Recurring chores not creating**: Check that the scheduler is running properly
+- **Application crashes with out of memory error**: The system now uses increased memory allocation (4GB) for Node.js.
+If you still encounter memory issues, you may need to add more RAM to your server or reduce the application load

 ## License